 - Understand your body’s rhythm.
 Some people metabolize alcohol more quickly than others.
 Take note of how long it often takes you to feel normal again.

 Many individuals neglect how alcohol interacts with certain medications or substances.
-These combinations may worsen side effects, diminish the effectiveness of medications, and even affect sexual function.
+These combinations may worsen side effects, diminish medication effectiveness, and harm sexual function.
+Avoid combining alcohol with:

 - Prescription medicines: Medications for High Blood Pressure, Diabetes, Depression, or Anxiety might interact negatively with alcohol, causing dizziness, excessive exhaustion, or worsening Erectile Dysfunction (ED).